zueve/zenv/README.md

 Zenv: ZEN ENV
 =============

-Zenv is an alternate docker CLI created especially for developers.
+Zenv is an alternate to docker CLI, created specifically for developers.
-The main goal of Zenv is to simplify running console applications inside container as is native (host-machine) applications
+The main goal of Zenv is to simplify running console applications inside container, making it seamless in use like native (host-machine) applications

 |Nativ command         |    |Command executed inside container|
 |----------------------|----|---------------------------------|